xrisaD/CreateYourCV/README.md

 <br>
 <br>
 ### You can follow the given example and add your own data. 😊
 The given example is placed under the src file.
-This is the right place that the data.json and data.css files shoule be.
+This is the right place that the data.json and data.css files should be.

 ## How to start?